-After populating the "Keyword" and "Unique Term" tables (with the data described above) we were capable of applying certain weights to each keyword.
+After populating the "Keyword" and "Unique Term" tables we were capable of applying certain weights to each keyword.
 First, an idf weight was given to each term located in the "Unique Terms" table.
 The calculation used to formulate the idf weight is seen directly below in Equation 1.